 - Hordeum vulgare (barley)

-- Oats (must be “gluten-free” labeled oats if used)
+- Oats (oats must be labeled “gluten-free”)

 - Secale cereale (rye seed)